 When you’re a blogger knowing how to start an email list is an essential way to create extra income.
 Your email list can become the lifeblood of your business, driving affiliate and product sales.
 Nurture it and thrive.

 Why?
 Because it’s your direct contact with your customers.
 A chance for you to build a relationship over time and essential for most money making blogs.
 Read on to find out why you need an email list and how to get started.

 For more expensive products your email list is a way of building trust with your customers, trust which is essential for selling.

 People still read emails.
 They may not read ALL emails but if you’re providing relevant information and adding value, customers will look out for your missive.

-A quality list of people, genuinely interested in your brand will pay dividends.
-With my last eCommerce business, sending a missive to 25,000 people every week was my biggest source of revenue.
+A quality list of people, genuinely interested in your blog will pay dividends and can easily become your biggest source of revenue.